Dark matter spike around Bumblebee black holes: Discussion and Conclusions

-\acknowledgments{ This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
+\acknowledgments{ The authors thank the Referee for the careful review of the manuscript and valuable suggestions.
+This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
 SC acknowledges the {\it Istituto Nazionale di Fisica Nucleare} ({\it iniziative specifiche} QGSKY and MOONLIGHT2).} DFM thanks the Research Council of Norway for their support and the resources provided by UNINETT Sigma2 -- the National Infrastructure for High Performance Computing and Data Storage in Norway.